OTRLabs/offensive-PaaS/README.md

 4. **Customized Service Integration**: Carefully selecting and integrating third-party services, with a focus on:
    - OAuth providers
    - Alternatives to commonly used services like Redis
 5. **Develop & Prototype React Components**: Developing and prototyping React components for CryptCloud.
+We will be using [palantir/blueprint](https://blueprintjs.com/) as our UI toolkit.

 To ensure that developing a custom PaaS system is not redundant, this project aims to: